preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 To select an image, click it and the settings will be shown.
 Settings are the same for all images, see below.

+**Important Note!** Omnia applies a filter to the Bing search automatically so only images that are free to use can be found through the Image Picker.

 Pexels or other provider
 **************************
 Available search- or filtering fields depend on what the provider offer.
 For Pexels (if available), only a Search field is available: